xmmitro/Gensyn-Node-Run-Guide/README.md

-# 🚀 Gensyn Node Setup Guide
+# 🚀 Gensyn Node Setup Guide by 0xSumitro

 Welcome to the ultimate guide for running a **Gensyn node** on a VPS or cloud GPU!
 This step-by-step tutorial will help you set up, run, and troubleshoot your node to contribute to the decentralized AI compute network.
 Whether you're a beginner or a pro, this guide has you covered.
 Let's dive in! 🌟